 One of the keys to managing the performance of employees is triggering discretionary effort — getting them to go the extra mile for the organisation.
 People constantly make choices about their work, like the range of tasks they take on, how fast they work and how well they work (which includes quality, care, innovation and delivery).

 People are more likely to engage in discretionary effort when they feel motivated, are satisfied with their job and committed to their work, workgroup and organisation.
 The leadership activities of frontline managers play a pivotal role in triggering discretionary effort.

 Unfortunately, discretionary effort is difficult to measure.
 However, levels of productivity and performance and levels of employee motivation, which can be measured using employee-engagement surveys, are measures which provide a clear indication of discretionary effort, meaning that measuring it is unnecessary.

 Employee engagement indicates how successful organisations and business units are at influencing, motivating and developing their people.
 This is simply a new term for employee commitment, or employee motivation.

 A growing number of organisations now measure employee engagement and for good reason — there is now considerable evidence that high employee engagement generates higher employee productivity, business unit performance and profit; along with lower shrinkage, accident rates and employee turnover.

 Clearly the activities of frontline and middle managers have an impact on employee engagement, but so do many organisational and management activities.
-It’s difficult to understand the level of leadership activity and capability of individual managers by just using employee-engagement data.
-The problem is that employee-engagement results are not personal and perceived by managers as more reflective of the organisation and business unit than themselves, so there is little incentive to improve.
-The best measure of frontline and middle manager leadership activity .
-To manage the leadership activity and capability of your frontline and middle managers you need specific data on what they do consistently.
+It’s difficult to understand the level of leadership activity and capability of individual managers by just using employee engagement data.
+The problem is that employee engagement results are not personal.
+They are perceived by managers as more reflective of the organisation and business unit than themselves, so there is little incentive to improve.
+The best measure of the cultural operating system is leadership activity that drives employee commitment.
+To manage leadership activity and capability, you need specific data on what they do consistently.
 The best people to tell you this are their direct reports.